The future of authentication is continuous, contextual, and variable, and is based around the human rather than a device.

 Authentication will happen constantly instead of just once when you start your session

 You’ll be challenged based on what you’re doing, and what you’ve been doing

 Challenges will vary in strength based on how long it’s been since you’ve authenticated, and/or what type of action you are trying to perform

-And there will be MANY authentication options available—some of which are silent and passive and invisible to the user, and some of which are multi-factor and heavy.
+And there will be hundreds of authentication indicators available—some of which are silent and passive and invisible to the user, and some of which are multi-factor and heavy.